danyspin97/danyspin97-site/content/blog/privacy-browsers.md

 draft: false
 ---

-An important piece in everyday life is the browser, considering that the new trend is having every data and application accessible in the cloud.
+An important piece in everyday life is the browser, considering the new trend of storing data and accessing applications in the cloud.

-Among the browsers landscape, the choice is actually finite because develop and maintain one is expensive.
-But, which should you choose?
-One that offer speed or one that is secure?
+Among the browsers landscape, the choice is actually finite because developing and maintaining one is expensive.
+But, which browser should you choose?
+One that offers speed or one that is secure?
 Does it respect your privacy?

-In the current post, we will showcase browsers with a user-friendly GUI which both novice and expert can use.
-Firefox and Google Chrome will be highlighted as well as their forks and brand new browser; attenction is paid to the consumer privacy.
+In the current post, we will showcase browsers with a user-friendly GUI which both novices and experts can use.
+Firefox and Google Chrome will be highlighted as well as their forks and brand new browsers; attenction is paid to the consumer privacy.

 ***Prerequisistes***: _None.
-Both beginners and advanced users can enjoy this post; it tries to explain every technology that is needed to discuss the various browsers_.
+Both beginners and advanced users can enjoy this post; it tries to explain every technology that is needed to discuss the various browsers_ and their differences.

 ![](https://upload.wikimedia.org/wikipedia/commons/e/e1/StatCounter-browser-ww-monthly-201707-201707-map.png)
 *Browser Market Share Worldwide 2017*